veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 Note that now you have created a data set you can share with other users.

 ### To share a data set

-To share a data set with one or more users:
-1. Hover over the row with a data set.
-Action icons will appear in the right corner of the row.
+1. In the **Data catalogue** tab, open the data set you want to share.
-2. Select the **Share** icon.
+2. In the top right corner, select the share icon.
-3. Under **Share with user**, enter the email address of a user.
-You can add multiple users.
-4. Select the **Add** button to confirm.
-5. Select the **Share** button.
+3. Under **Share with**, enter the email address of the person or workspace you want to share the data set with.
+Alternatively, select the contact list icon to choose the recipient from the list of previously used contacts.
+4. Optionally, to allow the recipient to share the data set with other people, tick the box next to **Allow recipients to share this data set with others**.
+You can revoke the sharing permission later.
+5. Optionally, under **Add note to recipient**, add a message to the person with whom you are sharing the data set.
+6. To share the data set, select the **Share** button.
+The recipient will receive an email notification with a link to the data set.

 Note that:
-* Users are notified by email when they get access to a data set.
-* If you try to share a data set with an email account that is not registered with Veracity, Veracity will show the **Invite** button.
-If you select it, Veracity will invite this person to register, and they must register in Veracity to get access to the data set you have shared with them.

-Alternatively:
-1. Go to a data set you want to share.
-2. In the top-right corner, select the **Share** icon.
-3. Under **Share with user**, enter the email address of a user.
-You can add multiple users.
-4. Select the **Add** button to confirm.
-5. Select the **Share** button.
+* You can share a data set with workspace only if someone from your workspace has already shared a data set with the target workspace and its admin has added it to the target workspace.

 ### To see data sets shared with you
-To see the data sets that have been shared with you:
-1. From the main page of Data Workbench, go to **Recent data sets** and then select **See all data sets**.
-2. Go to the **Shared with me** tab.

-Alternatively:
-1. Go to the **Data Catalogue** tab.
-2. Go to the **Shared with me** tab.
+To see data sets shared with you, in the **Data catalogue** tab, go to the **Shared with me** tab.

+Note that:
-Note that you cannot edit data sets that are shared with you.
+* You cannot edit data sets that are shared with you.
+* You can reshare the data sets only if the person who has shared them has enabled resharing.
+* If you apply filter to a data set and then reshare it, the receiver will see only as much as the filters allow.
+For example, you can have a data set with information on your ten vessels but apply filters that show only two relevant ships and then share it with your business partner.

+### To add a shared data set to your workspace

+1. Open the data set that was shared with you.
+You can follow the link from the email notification you received or find it in the "Shared with me" tab.
+2. Select the **Add to your workspace** button and then select a workspace.
+3. Select the button to go forward.
+This will add the data set to your workspace.

+Note that, to add a shared data set to a workspace, you must be an admin of this workspace.

 ### To revoke access to a data set
 To revoke access to a data set:
 1. Go to the data set.
 2. Go to the **Details** tab.
 3. Under **Shared with**, select the pencil icon.
 A pop-up window with the list of users will appear.
-4. In the row with the user's name, to revoke their access, select the **X** icon.
+4. In the row with the user's or workspace's name, to revoke their access, select the **X** icon.
 After that, the icon changes to the "Undo" icon.
-If you have revoked user's access by accident, select the "Undo" icon to revert it.
+If you have revoked access by accident, select the "Undo" icon to revert it.
 5. Select the **Save and Close** button.

-When you revoke a user's access to a data set, they are notified about that by email.
+When you revoke a user's or workspace's access to a data set, they are notified about that by email.
+Also, if they have reshared the data set with other people, they will loose access to the data set too.

-Alternatively:
-1. Go to **Data Catalogue** and select the tab with the data set you want to revoke access to.
-2. In the row with the data set, under the **Shared with** column, select a user avatar.
-A pop-up window with the list of users will appear.
-3. In the row with the user's name, to revoke their access, select the **X** icon.
-After that, the icon changes to the "Undo" icon.
-If you have revoked user's access by accident, select the "Undo" icon to revert it.
-4. Select the **Save and Close** button.

 ## Activity logs
 Data Workbench logs certain events, and gives you access to [activity logs](activitylog.md).